commonbaseapp/commonbase-js/README.md

 console.log(completion.bestResult);
 ```

-To stream a completion as it is generated, use `createStreamingCompletion`.
+To stream a completion as it is generated, use `streamCompletion`.

 For more examples, see [/examples](https://github.com/commonbaseapp/sdk/tree/main/examples).